A Bayesian Approach for De-duplication in the Presence of Relational Data: Evaluation

 \section{Evaluation}

-We investigate the impact of including relational data in the de-duplication process as well as the performance of our ABP compared to existing priors.
-To this end, we consider the \verb"RLdata500" dataset from the \verb"R" \verb"RecordLinkage" package \citep{RL-package}, which has been considered by many authors to test their methodologies, including \cite{christen-2009-accurate}, \cite{christen-2013-flexible}, \cite{steorts-2014-comparison}, and \cite{steorts-2015-empirical}.
+We investigate the impact of including relational data in the de-duplication process as well as the performance of the ABP compared to other existing priors.
+To this end, we consider the RLdata500 dataset from the RecordLinkage package \citep{RL-package} in R, which has been considered by many authors to test their methodologies, including \cite{christen-2009-accurate}, \cite{christen-2013-flexible}, \cite{steorts-2014-comparison}, \cite{steorts2015entity}, and \cite{tancredi2020unified}.
 This is a syntectic dataset with $I=500$ records, 50 of which are duplicates.
 Each record has associated with it seven fields, namely, name's first component, name's second component, last name's first component, last name's second component, year of birth, month of birth, and day of birth.
-We only consider the last three fields (categorical fields) for our illustrative purposes.
+We only consider the last three fields (categorical fields) for illustrative purposes.
 The ground truth (true cluster assignments) is also available.

 We augment this dataset by generating social ties between records following the latent distance model \eqref{eq_ER_model_link_data}, where $u_{n,k}\mid\sig^2\simiid \Nor(0,\sig^2)$ and $\xiv$ corresponds to the true linkage structure in the dataset.
 We consider two scenarios (see Table \ref{tab_nets_characteristics}), which allows us to study how structural features influence the de-duplication process.